pnkfelix/presentations/fiability2016/src/a02_ownership.md

 Good system developers ask this already!

-Rust forces function signatures to encode the answers
+‶The pointer may subsequently be used as an argument to the function free(3).″ STRDUP(2)

-(and they are checked by the compiler)
+Rust forces function signatures to encode the answers, and they are checked by the compiler.

 <div class="notes">
 Its worth pointing out that the encoded answer can